Exposure Triangle for Landscape Photography: Aperture, Shutter Speed & ISO Explained

 Effect of Shutter Speed (Time) on the Exposure Triangle

 - Fast shutter speed (1/1000s): “Freezes” motion.
-Essential for sports or birds in flight.
+Essential for sports, birds in flight — or grass whipping in an Atlantic gale, if that’s the look you want.

 Effect of ISO (Sensitivity) on the Exposure Triangle

-- Low ISO (100 – 200): Ideal in full sunlight.
-The image is pure and sharp.
+- Low ISO (100–200): Ideal in full sunlight.
+The image is clean and sharp.

 How to balance the triangle?